Singapore court upholds law criminalizing sex between men | DW | 30.03.2020

 Like many former British colonies, the southeast Asian country has retained an old law that criminalizes gay sex.
-Despite calls to remove the old law, Singapore's highest court has stood its ground.
+A lawyer representing one of the three men in the case called the verdict "utterly shocking."

 The Supreme Court of Singapore upheld a law that criminalizes sex between men, dismissing three separate appeals claiming that the legislation was unconstitutional.